spxbhuhb/adaptive/doc/internals/layout.md

 - computes the inner layout of the fragment if needed (`grid` for example)
 - calls `computeLayout` of all child fragments
-- computes `outer` of the fragment
+- computes `final` of the fragment
 - calls `placeLayout` of all child fragments

 `placeLayout(proposedTop: Double, proposedLeft: Double)`